 For some years there have been plans to build a rail new railway station on the line to Basingstoke at the point where it passes close to the stadium at the nearby Green Park business centre.
-At one stage this scheme was put on hold, but the latest is that it’s due for completion some time in 2020, as the government have now promised funding.
-So this might come in handy if we are still playing Reading in the future, but don’t hold your breath.
+At one stage this scheme was put on hold, but the latest is that it’s due for completion some time later this year, as the government have now promised funding.
+So this will come in handy if we are still playing Reading next season.

 As with most other out of town stadia, you will struggle to find many decent pubs or takeaways anywhere near.
 There are a couple of mobile bars just outside the East Stand, and you could try the expensive beer at Holiday Inn, which is about a 15 min walk from the stadium in Imperial way, and is signposted from the second roundabout off the M4.
 You can also park there for £7 and there is a good fish and chip shop on the other side of the road.
 Also recommended is the 'World turned upside down' on Basingstoke Road.